-There exist various approaches that propose spatial subdivision for collision detection.
-These algorithms employ uniform grids [Tur90], [GDO00], [ZY00] or BSPs [Mel00].
-In [Tur90], spatial hashing for collision detection is mentioned for the first time.
+There exist various approaches that propose spatial subdivision for collision detection of rigid objects.
+These algorithms employ uniform grids [Tur90], [GDO00], [ZY00], octrees [BT95] or BSP trees [Mel00].
+In [Tur90], spatial hashing has been applied to collision detection for the first time.
+In [GLGT98], a hybrid approach has been presented which combines spatial and object subdivision.
 In [Mir97], a hierarchical spatial hashing approach is presented as part of a robot motion planning algorithm, which is restricted to rigid bodies.